hdShang/arxiv-daily/docs/cs-AI/2025-09-26/papers/250922034v2-the-thinking-spectrum-an-empirical-study-of-tunable-reasoning-in-llm.md

 ---
 layout: default
-title: The Thinking Spectrum: An Empirical Study of Tunable Reasoning in LLMs through Model Merging
+title: "The Thinking Spectrum: An Empirical Study of Tunable Reasoning in LLMs through Model Merging"
 ---

 # The Thinking Spectrum: An Empirical Study of Tunable Reasoning in LLMs through Model Merging